sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

    :align: center
    :width: 40%

-Once it will Install Successfully, you can see the python wheel inside Library up.
+Once it will Install Successfully, you can see the python wheel inside Library is up.

 .. figure:: ../_assets/configuration/uploads3wheel.PNG
    :alt: Databricks